appsody/stacks/incubator/nodejs/README.md

     appsody run
     ```

-    This launches a Docker container that continuously re-builds and re-runs your project, exposing it on port 3000.
+    This launches a Docker container that continuously re-builds and re-runs your project.
+It also exposes port 3000, to allow you to bring your own web application and use it with this stack.

     You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.

 1. You should see a message printed on the console:

     ```Hello from Node.js 10!```

+    **NOTE:** Currently the `appsody deploy` command only works for deploying web applications.